sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 - The optional parameter `num-events` can be used to limit the output to a preferred number of drop events.

-- The optional parameter `time` specified in the `HH:MM:SS` format, can be used to look at the history around a specific time.
+- The optional parameter `time` specified in the `DD:MMM:YYYY-HH:MM:SS` format, can be used to look at the history around a specific time.
 By default 10 events are shown.
 If `num-events` is also specified, as many events are shown.

 Example invocations are as below: